timescale/docs/use-timescale/migration/timescaledb-backfill.md

   `--filter=public.daily_agg` is applied, then only materialized data in the continuous aggregate `daily_agg` is staged.

-  `--cascade-up`: When activated, this option ensures that any continuous aggregates which depend on the filtered object are included in the staging process.
+  `--cascade-up`: when activated, this option ensures that any continuous aggregates which depend on the filtered object are included in the staging process.
 It is called "cascade up" because it cascades up the hierarchy.
   Using the example from before, if the filter `--filter=public.data --cascade up` is applied, the data in `raw_data`, `hourly_agg`, `daily_agg`, and `monthly_agg` is staged.

-  `--cascade-down`: When activated, this option ensures that any objects which the filtered object depends on are included in the staging process.
+  `--cascade-down`: when activated, this option ensures that any objects which the filtered object depends on are included in the staging process.
 It is called "cascade down" because it cascades down the hierarchy.
   Using the example from before, if the filter